gatling/gatling/src/sphinx/http/websocket.rst

 Build a Check
 -------------

-Now, to the matter at heart, how to build a websocket check.
+Now, to the matter at heart, how to build a WebSocket check.

 **Step 1: Blocking or non Blocking**

 The first thing is to decide if the main HTTP flow is blocked until the check completes or not.

-``wsListen`` creates a non blocking check: the main HTTP flow will go on and Gatling will listen for websocket incoming messages on the background.
+``wsListen`` creates a non blocking check: the main HTTP flow will go on and Gatling will listen for WebSocket incoming messages on the background.

 ``wsAwait`` creates a blocking check: the main HTTP flow is blocked until the check completes.